 The message of the empty tomb was initially confusing to the disciples.
 They couldn’t understand where the body had gone and what had happened.
 However, when they were reminded of Jesus’ words, the message began to make sense to them.
 Similarly, the experiences of our lives can sometimes be confusing and difficult to interpret without faith.
 We need to remember that, through the Resurrection, God has the power to transform our lives.

 The early disciples were so energized by the shock of the Resurrection that nothing, not even death or persecution, could stop them from spreading the Good News.
 We too, as Christians, must be willing to hear the message of transformation and then spread it to others.
 We should not keep the Good News to ourselves, but share it with others so that they too can experience the joy and hope that comes from knowing Jesus.

 So let us rejoice and be glad this Easter, as we celebrate the triumph of Jesus over sin and death.
 Let us give thanks to God for the gift of new life, and let us renew our commitment to follow Jesus, the risen Lord, wherever he may lead us.
 May the hope and joy of Easter fill our hearts and our lives, now and always.

-- How does the risen Christ appear in my life?
+- In what ways does the risen Christ appear in your life?

-- Where do I turn when life is confusing?
+- Where do you turn for guidance and clarity when life becomes confusing?